avocado-framework/avocado/docs/source/ReferenceGuide.rst

 Variant IDs
 -----------

-The multiplexer component creates different sets of variables (known as "variants"), to allow tests to be run individually in each of them.
+The varianter component creates different sets of variables (known as "variants"), to allow tests to be run individually in each of them.

-A Variant ID is an arbitrary and abstract string created by the multiplexer to identify each variant.
+A Variant ID is an arbitrary and abstract string created by the varianter plugin to identify each variant.
 It should be unique per variant inside a set.
-In other words, the multiplexer generates a set of variants, identified by unique IDs.
+In other words, the varianter plugin generates a set of variants, identified by unique IDs.

-A simpler implementation of the multiplexer uses serial integers as Variant IDs.
+A simpler implementation of the varianter uses serial integers as Variant IDs.
 A more sophisticated implementation could generate Variant IDs with more semantic, potentially representing their contents.

-.. note:: The multiplexer supports serialized variant IDs only

 Test ID